rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	*	Type is equal to "custody transfer"
 	*	The role of the selector linked as an agent is "curator"
 	*	Date of receipt can be found in the appropriate [Rose Acquisitions Log](<https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol> "https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol")
-*	When an agreement, such as a Deed of Sale or Gift or Gift-in-Kind Contribution Form, is present and has been signed by the donor and counter-signed by the Director, document the agreement in an event record attached to the accession record.
+*	When deed or deed addendum is present and has been signed by the donor and counter-signed by the Director, document the agreement in an event record attached to the accession record.
 	*	Type is equal to "agreement signed"
-	*	The role of the signer linked as an agent is "authorizer"
+	*	The role of the donor or seller or signed the deed is linked as an agent with the label of "authorizer"
 	*	Date of signing can be found on the paperwork
 *	For additions to collections, link the appropriate resource record during this initial documentation upon receipt.
 	*	*The Accessioning Archivist will **not** spawn new resource records for new collection material during initial documentation upon receipt.*